-- support the achievement of expected student outcomes; - consider the needs and expectations of the identified community of interest; and - expose students to individuals with diverse life experiences, perspectives, and backgrounds.
+- support the achievement of expected student outcomes; and - consider the needs and expectations of the identified community of interest.

-Elaboration: Teaching-learning practices (e.g., simulation, lecture, flipped classroom, case studies) in all environments (e.g., virtual, classroom, clinical experiences, distance education, laboratory) support achievement of expected student outcomes identified in course, unit, and/or level objectives.
+Elaboration: Teaching-learning practices (e.g., simulation, lecture, flipped classroom, case studies, service learning) in all environments (e.g., virtual, classroom, clinical experiences, distance education, laboratory) support achievement of expected student outcomes identified in course, unit, and/or level objectives.

-Teaching-learning practices are appropriate to the student population (e.g., adult learners, secondlanguage students, students in a post-graduate APRN certificate program), consider the needs of the program-identified community of interest, and broaden student perspectives.
+Teaching-learning practices are appropriate to the student population (e.g., adult learners, second-language students, students in a post-graduate APRN certificate program) and consider the needs of the program-identified community of interest.